Timur

 Connessi all'Opera

-Conducting without a baton, with clean, sweeping gestures, energetic and lively when needed, Zangiev gives a refined and clear reading of the elaborate score, cohesive and lucidly polished, suffused and at the same time vibrant, obtaining from the La Scala ensemble a polished, pastel-coloured sound, varied when necessary with sparkling and more livid tones (in moments such as, for example, the storm in Act I or Liza's suicide).
+Conducting without a baton, with clean, sweeping gestures, energetic and lively when needed, Zangiev gives a refined and clear reading of the elaborate score, cohesive and lucidly polished, suffused and at the same time vibrant, obtaining from the La Scala ensemble a polished, pastel-coloured sound, varied when necessary with sparkling and more livid tones (in moments such as, for example, the storm in Act I or Lisa's suicide).
 Zangiev's conducting is a happy coexistence of ironclad technique, stylistic rigour, exquisite interpretative sensitivity and tonal flexibility, all of which is greatly appreciated by the audience